dotink/inKWell-2.0/external/docs/getting_started/responses.md

 ## Checking and Getting Response Information {#response_information}

-If you need to know about the current state of the response there are a number of methods you can use to check and get various pieces of information.
+If you need to know about the current state of the response there are a number of methods you can use to check or get various pieces of information.

 Checking the status: